“Keep your Lymph System flowing smoothly, and the whole body system will go with the flow !!”

 How long the Lymph Nodes stay swollen?

-Swelling in the lymph nodes caused due to minor skin infections or viral infections generally disappears after 2/3 weeks.
+Lymph node swelling can be caused due to minor viral or skin infections generally disappears after 2/3 weeks.

 However, they can double the size of lymph nodes quickly in 2/3 days and may not disappear completely.

 Lymph nodes swelling which is caused by viral disease becomes normal when the infection resolves.

 Sometimes the doctor prescribes antibiotics in case of infections which cause lymph glands or nodes to swell.

 If there is a pain in lymph node or swollen glands, we also take some pain-relievers.